 Learn More About Campus Equity & Inclusion

-Mission Statement: Equity & Inclusion strives to build an inclusive campus which fosters and nurtures a diverse, inclusive, and equitable environment.
+Mission Statement: Diversity, Equity and Inclusion strives to build an inclusive campus which fosters and nurtures a diverse, inclusive, and equitable environment.
 We will accomplish this purpose by purposeful conversations, ongoing education and training, and social engagement.
 In conducting these activities, we work with UNC students, faculty, staff, alumni and the greater campus community.
-Our program prepares students to develop the following knowledge and skills: achieve meaningful dialect, apply ethical principles to decisions and conversations, interact effectively with others whose identities may differ, identify opportunities to connect diversity, equity and inclusion into actions and ideas, and engage in proactive initiatives.
+Our program prepares students to develop the following knowledge and skills: achieve meaningful dialect, apply ethical principles to decisions and conversations, interact effectively with others whose identities may differ, identify opportunities to connect diversity, equity and inclusion into actions and ideas and engage in proactive initiatives.
 Aligned with the institutional mission, we ensure that diverse student population voices are heard and represented, we provide an environment that is inclusive to have meaningful conversations as well as learning experiences and educate the campus on what it means to be diverse, inclusive and equitable.
-We approach our work with equity-minded practices, care, inclusiveness, accessibility, service-oriented, and justice.
+We approach our work with equity-minded practices, care, inclusiveness, accessibility, service-oriented and justice.

 Dr. Guzmán approaches his work with a focus on building relationships and fostering a culture of care.
 These central tenets drive a culture of care philosophy where students and their experiences are a top priority.
 He works diligently to provide students with the necessary resources they need to progress along their path to success.

-Dr. Guzman’s research dedication focuses on customer service, social justice, equity & inclusion, and preventing student departure.
+Dr. Guzman’s research dedication focuses on customer service, social justice, equity and inclusion, and preventing student departure.
 He has created various strategies and initiatives to advance the overall experience for such students.
 Also, Dr. Guzmán has a particular interest in working with first-generation and historically marginalized populations.

-An alumnus of UNC, Tobias returned to his alma mater in 2000 after serving in a various roles at Plymouth State University and University of Toledo.
+An alumnus of UNC, Tobias returned to his alma mater in 2000 after serving in various roles at Plymouth State University and University of Toledo.
 Tobias holds a black belt with 25 years of experience in the traditional Japanese art of karate (Wado-Ryu).
 As a dedicated member of his community, Tobias has served on numerous University and community committees/boards including Chair of the City of Greeley Human Relations Commission, Board Member of the Greeley Transitional House, presenter and facilitator for Greeley-Evans School District, member of the State Advisory Council for Parent Involvement in Education, Board Member for United Way of Weld County and Board Member for UC Health Greeley Hospital.
 Tobias resides in Greeley with his wife and daughter, who are also actively involved in the community.